tych0/tycho.pizza/src/blog/2016/04/lxdbr0.md

 And that's it!
 That's all you need to do to configure `lxdbr0`.

 Sometimes, though, you don't really want your containers to live on a separate network than the host because you want to ssh to them directly or something.
+There are a few ways to accomplish this, the simplest is with macvlan:

+    lxc profile device set default eth0 parent eth0 lxc profile device set default eth0 nictype macvlan

-To do this, you can simply add another bridge which is bridged onto your main NIC.
-You'll need to edit your `/etc/network/interfaces.d/eth0.cfg` to look like
+Another way to do this is by adding another bridge which is bridged onto your main NIC.
+You'll need to edit your `/etc/network/interfaces.d/eth0.cfg` to look like this:
-this:

     # The primary network interface
     auto eth0